 - each participant waiving its right to sue other participants for mistakes, breach or negligence (other than wilful default).

 Collaborative contracts take many forms.
 For example, some try to facilitate greater collaboration by merely incorporating obligations to cooperate and early warning mechanisms within a traditional contracting framework.
 Others recognise the obstacles to greater collaboration that are inherent in the traditional contracting framework and incorporate more radical approaches.

-There are various emanations of relationship contracting, but this chapter will focus on three contemporary approaches: alliancing, the managing contractor and the delivery partner model.
+This chapter focuses on three contemporary approaches: alliancing, managing contractor and the delivery partner model.

-Alliancing represents the high-water mark of collaborative contracting in respect of the design and construction of new infrastructure.
-An alliance is a collaborative structure where the parties share risks (rather than allocate them) and work together to deliver agreed project outcomes.
-In the United States, this form of contracting is known as 'integrated project delivery'.
+Alliancing (sometimes referred to as integrated project delivery) represents the high-water mark of collaborative contracting in respect of the design and construction of new infrastructure.
+An alliance is a collaborative structure in which the parties share risks (rather than allocate them) and work together to deliver agreed project outcomes.

 Alliance contracts, in their purest form, depart from traditional contracting strategies in five fundamental respects.